Multi-domain (aka Wildcard) TCP Services

 2. Wildcard SSL Certificates

-Banyan automatically generates a wildcard server certificate for the wildcard domain when you define a multi-domain service.
+CSE automatically generates a wildcard server certificate for the wildcard domain when you define a multi-domain service.
 Since wildcard certificates are prone to misuse it is important to use stringent security measures when issuing and storing them.
-Banyan automatically rotates the wildcard server certificate every 24 hours.
-Further, Banyan Netagent only stores the server certificate in memory so it cannot be extracted even if a host is compromised.
+CSE automatically rotates the wildcard server certificate every 24 hours.
+Further, Netagent only stores the server certificate in memory so it cannot be extracted even if a host is compromised.

 3. Backend SNI Routing